erewok/simpleservantblog/docs/post2.md

 ### First Models File: Author.hs

 After stack has installed our project dependencies, we can start writing some code.
-It's always a good idea to begin by first considering the structure of our data, so in web apps we start with the model definitions.
+It''s always a good idea to begin by first considering the structure of our data, so in web apps we start with the model definitions.
 These will represent both the tables that store our data and the objects we interact with in our code.

-We are working on a blog, but blog posts require authors, so let's start with our `Author` models first.
+We are working on a blog, but blog posts require authors, so let''s start with our `Author` models first.

 We begin our module with some useful GHC 8 language pragmas and then the imports our file requires.